mikavir/heartcare-hub/README.md

 - **Information page**

     - When a site user clicks on 'Cardiac Surgery' in the navigation bar, they will be redirected to the information page dedicated to cardiac surgery.
 This page provides comprehensive navigation, offering detailed information about various aspects of cardiac surgery.
 This feature allows users interested in cardiac surgery to easily access and gain valuable information about the practice.
+YouTube videos were also implemented to aid visual and audio learners.

 ![screenshot](documentation/feature02.png)